 Working from home is becoming an increasingly popular choice across the globe.
 In the US alone, 69% of entrepreneurs start their business at their own home.
 While 73% of small business owners identify as male and 25% as female, a whopping 60% fall within the 40-59 age range.
 For most people, starting their own small business is associated with wanting to be their own boss, as 26% of respondents state, or pursuing their passion, for 23% – motives that are especially strong for those looking to run a home-based company.
 While 82% of successful entrepreneurs state that they were convinced they had what it takes in terms of qualifications and experience to run their business, sometimes niche issues – like information security – might elude us.

 Data forms the lifeblood of companies of all types and sizes.
 Even home-based companies gather personal data related to customers, vendors, external partners, sales, and their own performance.
 This large volume of data can be easily targeted by hackers looking for victims, who might also get unauthorized access to your own family’s data in their malicious efforts, so coming up with a plan to ensure data loss prevention is necessary for every home-based entrepreneur.
 A security strategy that will allow your company to detect and prevent breaches is important in order to protect sensitive data, as well as to comply with regulatory requirements like those included in privacy and personal data protection legislation.
-It is not only personally identifiable information that hackers are after; many home-based startups that focus on novel concepts or applications are developing intellectual property that is of particular value for cybercriminals.
+It is not only personally identifiable information that hackers are after; many home-based startups that focus on novel concepts or applications are developing intellectual property that is of particular value for cybercriminals, that’s why having data protection officer services can help you understand the change in more depth.
 Hackers might also target your own personal or family data in an effort to extort you.

 Investing in cybersecurity